-I tested the app with a Lenovo X220 laptop running Windows 10 Pro, an external Transcend standard DVD player/burner, and five commercial DVDs.
+In 2015, I tested Windows DVD Player with a Lenovo X220 laptop running Windows 10 Pro, an external Transcend standard DVD player/burner, and five commercial DVDs.
 Windows DVD Player automatically detected my inserted DVD and started playing it back.
 The app had no problem getting through the FBI warnings, previews, and menus of my DVDs.

 This story, "How to play DVDs in Windows 10 for free" was originally published by PCWorld.